JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 }
 ```

-We can now run `devtools::load_all` to export the newly written function and load the functions in the environment with `devtools::load_all`.
+We can now run `devtools::load_all` to export the newly written function and load the functions in the environment with `devtools::load_all` as shown in Figure \@ref(fig:gio-style).

 ```r
 g1 <- gio(arcs)